PILE POINTS FOR STEEL H-PILES

 · The grade and the class shall be identified on the Mill Test Reports.

 · The manufacturer of pile points shall submit detail drawings, showing detailed dimensions and materials weight for approval by the engineer.
 Approved pile points are listed in the Materials Approved Products Listing Enterprise (MAPLE).

 The manufacturer shall submit detailed drawings of pile points showing material, weight, and dimensions of model numbers to the Office of Materials for approval by the engineer.
 The model numbers on the drawings must be physically identifiable on pile points furnished for projects.
 The manufacturer shall submit a recommended fastening procedure.

 Acceptance shall be based on a certificate of compliance from an approved manufacturer / supplier listed in Appendix A. The certificate of compliance from the manufacturer shall include: The grade, the class, heat number, model number, number of pile points furnished.
 The supplier of material shall provide project documentation including; manufacturer’s name, heat number, model, number of pieces, contractor’s name, project number and proof of traceability of the furnished pile points to certified mill test reports.
 The material supplier, shall also certify that:

-The materials itemized in this shipment are certified to meet the Iowa Department of Transportation applicable specification requirements and is of domestic origin, melted and manufactured in the USA.
+The materials itemized in this shipment are certified to meet the Iowa Department of Transportation applicable specification requirements and meet the requirements of IM 107, Group 1, Buy America.

 An authorized company representative shall sign the certification statement.